Historical Roots

 Techniques:

 ALM demands more memorization of structure-based dialogs.
-Students memorize an opening dialog using mimicr and applied role-playing.
+Students memorize an opening dialog using mimicry and applied role-playing.

 One of the key principles of the Audio-Lingual method is that the language teacher should provide students with a native-speaker-like model.
 By listening, students are expected